 It would have been easy to put any number of others in this slot, as they might have a stronger overall resume at cruiserweight.
 It’s just that Qawi was slightly more badass than those guys and really the first guy to bring attention to the division as its first name champion.
 And while giving points for losses can be a faulty way to evaluate legacies, the fact that he was the only man to threaten to beat Holyfield until Evander fought Riddick Bowe years later counts for a lot.
 After Michael Spinks ended his glorious title run at 175, Qawi moved up, beating contender Michael Greer, before stopping unbeaten WBA champ Piet Crous in his native South Africa.
 Knocked out a slipping Leon Spinks in defense before his glorious stand against a young Holyfield.
 Remained a factor for several years, with wins over former champ Lee Roy Murphy and Tyrone Booze and an absolute robbery loss to Ossie Ocasio.
-Check out our top boxing odds!

 Largely forgotten, the Congo-born Frenchman was a classy 6’3” boxer of considerable skill and durability, even if he didn’t light the world on fire when he fought.
-With a questionable decision loss early in his career and an egregious DQ loss, both on his opponent’s home floor, one can say that the 46-2-1 Wamba was never beaten in the ring.
+With a questionable decision loss early in his career and an egregious DQ loss on his opponent’s home floor, one can say that the 46-2-1 Wamba was never beaten in the ring.
 They bounced back from the scandalous loss to WBC champ Massimiliano Duran and stopped him in 11 to begin a nice title reign.
-Defended against Duran, Andrew Maynard, tough countryman Akim Tafer, and Adolpho Washington, and unbeaten Marcelo Dominguez–both of whom would go on to claim world titles.
+Defended against Duran, Andrew Maynard, rugged countryman Akim Tafer, and Adolpho Washington, and unbeaten Marcelo Dominguez–both of whom would go on to claim world titles.

 He defended the title five times and faced five World Champions.
-He fought among others James Warring, Juan Carlos Gomez, and Milton McCrory.
+He fought, among others, James Warring, Juan Carlos Gomez, and Milton McCrory.
 Cole had a solid jab and a good right hand, and he showed a solid chin during his cruiserweight career.

 Cunningham is one of the more impressive-looking cruiserweights of all time.
 Even though he sometimes never fought to his full potential, his resume is impossible to dismiss.
 His wins over Guillermo Jones, Krzysztof Wlodarczyk, and Marco Huck–all former world champions, represent perhaps the most top-heavy list of wins of any cruiserweight.
 Cunningham has also beaten notable cruiserweights such as Kelvin Davis, Wayne Braithwaite, and Troy Ross.